 Our Unsuitability Attorneys Help Investors Pursue Arbitration

 Brokers have a duty to provide advice and recommend investments that are in their customers’ best interests and are consistent with the goals and risk tolerances the customer has expressed.
 “Unsuitability” is a term used to describe recommendations and trades that are inappropriate for the customer and inconsistent with his or her goals.
 When recommending an investment, brokers are required to take the time to fully understand an investor’s particular financial situation, investment goals, and ability to tolerate risk.
 A broker should analyze each investment and trading strategy and recommend only those that are suitable and consistent with the customer’s individual investment needs and objectives.
 If an investor suffers financial losses as a result of an unsuitable recommendation, the broker’s firm may be liable for such losses.
-If you have questions about how your stockbroker or financial advisor handled your account, contact us today to speak with our experienced FINRA attorneys.
+If you have questions about how your stockbroker or financial advisor handled your account, contact us today to speak with our experienced unsuitability lawyer.

 What is the “Know Your Customer” Rule for Advisors and Brokers?